GaleForce89/DeadLockDetect/README.md

 # DeadLockDetect
-An example of deadlock detection in c++
+An example of recursive deadlock detection in c++, written during jr years.